lammps/lammps/doc/src/fix_mdi_qmmm.rst

 (e.g. van der Waals) between QM/QM and QM/MM pairs of atoms are computed by LAMMPS.

-See the examples/QUANTUM/PySCF/in.* files for examples of input scripts for QMMM simulations using the *direct* mode.
+See the ``examples/QUANTUM/PySCF/in.*`` files for examples of input scripts for QM/MM simulations using the *direct* mode.

 The *potential* option passes the coordinates of each QM atom and a Coulomb potential for each QM atom to the quantum code.
 The latter is